 Intrauterine insemination (IUI) involves sperm being placed into the womb through a fine plastic tube.
 Sperm is collected and washed in a fluid.
 The best quality specimens (the fastest moving) are selected.

 The sperm are passed through a tube that enters the cervix and extends into the womb.
-This procedure is performed to coincide with ovulation in order to increase the chance of conception.
+This procedure is performed to coincide with ovulation, to increase the chance of conception.
 The woman may also be given a low dose of ovary stimulating hormones to increase the likelihood of conception.

 Availability and success